sarahgoodwin93/kmc-projects/README.md

 - As a future registered user, I would be able to see my contact form responses and make amends to them

 ### Admin User:
-- As a future admin user, I would be able to view a list of the contact forms that site users had filled out without going to the django admin panel
 - As a future admin user, I would be able to view a list of the newsletter signsups without going to the django admin panel
 - As a future admin user, I would be able to edit the products list page without going to the django admin panel

 ### Shopper:
-- As a future shopper, I would be able to request certain parts be made avalaible
+- As a future shopper, I would be able to request certain parts be made available
-- As a future shopper, I would be notified if a new product was made avalaible
+- As a future shopper, I would be notified if a new product was made available

 # Web Marketing